 - An artist gives his/her art work to sell at one of Parks’ community centers and shares the proceeds

 - A yoga instructor wants to teach yoga at a Parks facility

 - A young school child sets up a lemonade stand in front of the entrance to a Park’s facility and plans to use the proceeds for a worthy cause

 - Also see Partnership Types and Successful Partnerships for ideas

 - Bootcamps, Personal Trainers and other outdoor fitness groups must obtain permits to operate in Seattle Parks.
-Permits are available year round; for more information contact the Concessions Coordinator at (206)233-0063 or email email@example.com
+Permits are available year round.

 - Food Trucks, food carts, and other food concessions.
-Every February, Seattle Parks issues a Request for Propsals (RFP) for seasonal food concessions.
-Occassionally Parks issues an RFP for longer term concessions.
-For more information go to http://www.seattle.gov/parks/partnerships/RFP.htm or contact the Concessions Coordinator at (206) 233-0063 or email firstname.lastname@example.org
+Every February, Seattle Parks issues a Request for Proposals (RFP) for seasonal food concessions.
+Occasionally Parks issues an RFP for longer term concessions.
+For more information go to visit our RFP page or contact the Concessions Coordinator at (206) 233-0063 or email email@example.com

 How to Apply